ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 TODO:

-* MAY support local state from the `request_signature` operation
+* MAY support local/cached private state from the `request_signature` operation (the blinded payloads)
-* MAY return a modified JWP for serialized storage without the local state
+* MAY return a modified JWP for serialized storage without the local state (with the payloads unblinded)
-* MAY support verifying any hidden payloads
+* MUST fully verify the proof value against the protected header and all payloads
+* MUST fail if given a proven JWP

 ## Prove